callstack/react-native-testing-library/website/docs/MigrationV7.md

 ## `fireEvent` support for disabled components

-To improve compatibility with real React Native environment `fireEvent` now performs checks whether the component is disabled before firing an event on it.
-The checks internally uses `onStartShouldSetResponder` prop to establish should event fire, which should resemble the actual React Native runtime.
+To improve compatibility with the real React Native environment `fireEvent` now performs checks whether the component is "disabled" before firing an event on it.
+It uses the Responder system to establish should the event fire, which resembles the actual React Native runtime closer than we used to.

 If your code contained any workarounds for preventing events firing on disabled events, you should now be able to remove them.